stable-packages/store/README.md

 [global-store] provides version stable stores for library.

 Once this library reaches `1.0`, it will forever be backward compatible.
-Meaning there will never be a breaking change and `2.0` version of this library.
+Meaning there will never be a breaking change or `2.0` version of this library.

 PLEASE NOTE: This document describes the new `1.0.0-beta` version (finally!! :tada:).